 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to the items related to fire-making skills plus some other perennial personal and reader favorites.
+Below you will find the items related to fire-making skills plus some other perennial personal and reader favorites.

 Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife has measures 7 inch long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
 How does it work?
 This is not a Kershaw, Gerber or other high quality blade.
-On the other hand, the fire starter works great (better than great) and is worth the price which is currently about $8.
+On the other hand, the fire starter works great (better than great).

 Light My Fire Swedish FireSteel: This “Scout” is the one I own.
 Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version and is my personal favorite.